mackwai/UnaryPredicateLogic/README.txt

 INSTRUCTIONS FOR BUILDING THE SOFTWARE

-1. Install Microsoft Visual Studio Express 2013 for Windows Desktop or some equivalent.
+1. Install Microsoft Visual Studio Community 2022 for Windows Desktop or some equivalent.

 2. Open the Visual Studio solution file named "Logic.sln".